 Two Chapels Walk

 Taking in both of Killerton's chapels, historic parkland, the River Culm, open farmland and ancient woodland, this walk is great way to explore the wider Killerton estate.
 It can be muddy in places so is unsuitable for pushchairs.
-Dogs are not allowed in the chapel grounds.

-Visitor reception, Stable Block
+Visitor reception, stable block

 From visitor reception turn right and take the first path right and go through the gate to enter the chapel grounds.
 Fork left, following the sign for the chapel.